 Before we jump into what my day looked like, here’s what happened leading up to the day of the shoot:

 Six months before the photoshoot

 I added a mix of shots to the board, not just headshots.
-You’ll want to add the pictures to various places on your website, not just on the About Page, so having a variety of shots is important.
+You’ll want to add the pictures to various places on your website, not only on the About Page, so having a variety of shots is essential.

 *Tip* Share your Pinterest board with your photographer to give them a sense of what it is that you really love.
 They will use these ideas as a springboard to even better photos.

 Two and a half months before the photoshoot

 Mid-September: I contacted my chosen photographer and asked what her availability was like.
 We discussed what I wanted for photos, including the number of pictures I needed (I said LOTS) so I could get an idea of what the cost would be.